itsaihdz/gif-nouns/testing/README.md

 # Testing Plan for Upload & Preview System

 ## Overview
-This document outlines the comprehensive testing strategy for the "Upload & Preview System" feature of Nouns Remix Studio.
+This document outlines the comprehensive testing strategy for the "Upload & Preview System" feature of GifNouns.

 ## 1. Technical Testing